GTimothee/optimize_io/README.md

 ## Note for developers
 To create the requirements_conda file:
 ```
-conda list -e > requirements.txt
+conda list -e > requirements_conda.txt
 ```
-To create the requirements.txt file from conda environment:
+To create the ``requirements.txt" file from conda environment:
 ```
 pip freeze > requirements.txt
 ```
+Remove mkl dependencies from ``requirements.txt" to get rid of compatibility issues.